-- 2.1.1 Connect Streamline to your device on page 2-16 - 2.1.2 Choose a counter template on page 2-17 - Export the counter configuration to a configuration.xmL file.
+- Install Python 3.5 (or higher).
+You need Python 3.5 or higher to run the provided gator_me.py script, which uses the gatord agent to connect Streamline to your Android target. - Add the path to the Python3 directory to your PATH environment variable. - Connect Streamline to your device on page 2-16. - Choose a counter template on page 2-16. - Export the counter configuration to a configuration.xml file.
 Create one configuration file for each device class.